-If your work status changes, call the Social Security Administration at 1-800-772-1213.
-Ask how your change in work status may affect your Medicare coverage.
+If your work status changes and you have questions about possible impacts on your coverage, call the Social Security Administration at 1-800-772-1213.
 TTY users should call 1-800-325-0778.

-What Do You Need to Know about Medicare Supplement Insurance Plans?
+What do you need to know about Medicare Supplement Insurance Plans?

-As the chart on page 2 shows, you have two paths from which to choose when making Medicare decisions.
+As the chart on page 2 shows, you have two options when making Medicare decisions.
 One path is to sign up for Medicare Part A and Part B, and then choose a Medicare Advantage Plan, which often includes a prescription drug plan.